70 Is The New 62

 - If you don’t have enough savings and income.
 If you have no other funds to support yourself, then you may have no choice other than to claim early.

 If neither situation applies to you, delay claiming until age 70.
-Your older self will be grateful that you waited.
+You’ll get a larger cost of living adjustment each year and your older self will be grateful that you waited.